Is an Irish Setter the Right Dog for You?

 The AKC Conducts Dog Racing Trials each December in Orlando, FL. called the Fast CAT Invitational.
 This is a 100 yard race where dogs run individually chasing a lure.
 The average running speed by Irish Setter’s is about 23 mph.
 The fastest recorded speed by a Irish Setter was by a dog named Mcauley My Cup Runneth Over at 27.26 mph!

-The Irish Setter is prone to
+The Irish Setter & Thyroid Problems

 Irish Setter Temperament and Personality